Adithya-Siddam/EXPERIMENT-NO--05-INTERFACING-ANALOG-OUTPUT-SERVO-MOTOR-WITH-ARDUINO-/README.md

-# EXPERIMENT NO 05 Interfacing analog output with ardunio and servo motor.
+# EXPERIMENT NO 05 INTERFACING ANALOG OUTPUT SERVO MOTOR WITH ARDUINO

-### AIM:
+### AIM
-To interface an Analog output with ardunio and servo motor.
+To interface an Analog output (servo motor) and modify the angular displacement of the servo using PWM signal .
-### COMPONENTS REQUIRED:
+COMPONENTS REQUIRED:
 1. Servo motor of choice (9v is preferred )
 2. 1 KΩ resistor
 3. Arduino Uno